DaraOladapo/csharp-lessons/11-reusing-code-with-methods/readme.txt

-We have treated this in enums and stuctures...Will add more detailed code later
+We have treated this in scope...Will add more detailed code later